battleplanes/about/README.md

 What is this?
 =============

-Battleplanes is a game similar with battleships, but more challenging on several fronts.
+Battleplanes is a game similar to battleships, but more challenging on several fronts.

 The Battleplanes Project